dsccommunity/FailoverClusterDsc/README.md

 Configures a cluster network in a failover cluster.

->Note: Currently this resource is only able to change the properties Name, Role
->and Metric.
-It is not possible to add or remove cluster networks (issue #92).
+This resource is only able to change properties on cluster networks.
+To add or remove networks from the cluster, add or remove them from the cluster members.
+By adding a new subnet on one of the cluster nodes, the network will be added to the cluster, and metadata can be set using the xClusterNetwork module.

 #### Requirements for xClusterNetwork